cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

 <!-- Stable URL: https://downloads.mesosphere.com/dcos/stable/dcos_generate_config.sh --> To install DCOS:

-1. Download and save the DCOS setup file, `dcos_generate_config.sh`, to the root directory on your bootstrap node.
-This file is used to create your customized DCOS build file.
+1. Download and save the DC/OS setup file, `dcos_generate_config.sh`, to the root directory on your bootstrap node.
+This file is used to create your customized DC/OS build file.

-    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DCOS setup file.
+    **Important:** Contact your sales representative or <sales@mesosphere.io> to obtain the DC/OS setup file.

     At this point your directory structure should resemble: